 - “X" stands for Extra Stiff

 Your selected flex is usually determined by your clubhead speed.
+The faster you swing, the stiffer you usually want your shaft to be.

 The hosel connects the shaft and the clubhead and controls the lie angle of the club.
+This is usually all you need to know about it.

 The lie angle is the angle between the sole of the clubhead and the shaft and needs to be adjusted depending on the height, arm length or the swing style of the golfer.

 The clubhead is the part of the club that hits the ball and is usually the first component a golfer will decide upon before buying a club.
+Most of the difference between all the various golf club categories stems from the clubhead.

 Golf Club Categories

-The driver is almost always the longest club in the bag and has the largest clubhead and hitting area as well.
+These clubs are almost always the longest club in the bag and has the largest clubhead and hitting area as well.

 Advanced players usually go for smaller clubheads due to the added workability and shot-making ability.

 In the same “woods” category as drivers, fairway woods are mainly used for long fairway shots, short Par 4 tee shots and long Par 3 tee shots.
+These are usually the second and (if needed) third shot on a hole.
+A major difference is that the woods are not shot off a tee, but need to be shot from wherever the ball landed after your initial shot with the driver.

 Fairway woods usually come with graphite shafts.
-Here are the best fairway woods for high handicappers.

 After teeing off and getting the ball onto the fairway, golf irons are the clubs that get the ball onto the green.